higherkindness/rules_scala/docs/stardoc/providers.md

 <a name="#LabeledJars"></a>
 ## LabeledJars

-Exported jars and their labels
+Exported jars and their labels.

 ### Fields